-Age, obesity, lifestyle, viral diseases and suffered physical injuries are essential prerequisites for the emergence of joint problems.
-One of the most effective ways of preventing and treating degenerative diseases of joints and is the intake of hydrolyzed collagen.
+Advancing age, overweight, lifestyle, viral illnesses and physical injuries are the main prerequisites for joint problems.
+One of the most effective ways to prevent and treat joint and degenerative diseases is to take hydrolyzed collagen.

-Collagen is the main protein in connective tissue of humans, accounting for nearly ¼ of all proteins in the body and is a major component of cartilage (50%), tendons, ligaments, bones (23%), teeth, skin (74%).
+Collagen is the main protein in human connective tissue, making up ¼ of all proteins in the body and is a major component of cartilage (50%), tendons, ligaments, bones (23%), teeth, skin (74%).
 Collagen strengthens blood vessels.
-It contained in crystalline form in the cornea (64%) and lens of the eye.
+It is contained in crystalline form in the cornea (64%) and the lens of the eye.

-As a major protein in the structure of the connective tissue of the body, collagen plays a vital role in the maintenance of cartilage, tendons and ligaments.
-It ensure their proper functioning, which helps to better flexibility of movement.
-Violating the balance of collagen is the cause of diseases such as rheumatism, damage to articular tissues and arthritis.
-Mutations of the gene for collagen type 2 may provoke disorders of cartilage ranging from chondrodysplasia to early stages of osteoarthritis.
+As a major protein in the body's connective tissue structure, collagen plays a vital role in maintaining cartilage, tendons and ligaments.
+It ensures their proper functioning, which helps for better flexibility of movements.
+Collagen imbalance is the cause of diseases such as rheumatoid arthritis, joint tissue damage and arthritis.
+Mutations in the type 2 collagen gene can provoke cartilage diseases ranging from chondrodysplasia to early stages of osteoarthritis.

-Hydrolyzed collagen has a beneficial effect on many diseases such as lupus, arthritis, osteoporosis, osteoarthritis, joint pain, instability of ligaments, unstable muscle tone, poor metabolism, difficulty detoxification of the body, loss of skin elasticity and others.
+Hydrolyzed collagen has a beneficial effect on a number of diseases such as lupus, arthritis, osteoporosis, osteoarthritis, joint pain, tendon instability, unstable muscle tone, poor metabolism, difficult detoxification of the body, loss of skin elasticity and others.

-Hydrolyzed collagen type I support the body such as:
+Hydrolyzed collagen type I supports the body by:

-- Reduces pain, stiffness and inflammation in degenerative joint disease;
+- reduces pain, stiffness and inflammation in degenerative joint diseases;

-- Reducing the rate of degradation of bone tissue, by inhibiting the maturation of osteoclasts;
+- reduces the rate of degradation of bone tissue by inhibiting the maturation of osteoclasts;

-- Rich in proteins containing the amino acids proline and hydroxyproline;
+- is rich in proteins containing the amino acids proline and hydroxyproline;

-Additional intake of collagen need active people with prevention, women and men after the age of 40 years and especially women in menopause; People suffering from arthritis and arthrosis.
+Additional intake of collagen is needed by active sports people for prevention, women and men after the age of 40 and especially women in the menopausal period; people suffering from arthritis and osteoarthritis.